WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   - from the main menu on the left click `Manage` > `Networking`, then enter the tab `Domains`
   - in the textbox with the placeholder `Enter domain` write the domain name you've just *bought*
   - from the listbox on the right choose the project that include the server you want to apply the domain to
   - finally click `Add Domain`, and the domain should appear in the list below.
-Click on it!
+  - click on that new domain link, then:
-    - in the `HOSTNAME` textbox enter `@`,
+    - in the `HOSTNAME` textbox enter `@`
-    - in the `WILL DIRECT TO` textbox choose the server
+    - in the `WILL DIRECT TO` textbox choose the server to associate with that
     - finally click `Create Record`
   - repeat the last two steps after entering `www`  in the `HOSTNAME` textbox